-Your hedge is going to either be a formal pruned hedge or and informal unpruned hedge.
+Ask yourself if the hedge you want is going to either be a formal heavily pruned hedge or an informal lightly/unpruned hedge.
 If you are wanting a formal look it is important to prune regularly.
 If you skip years your hedge will become out of control and it can take years to repair.
 If you hedge gets too large or has not be maintained you will need to do a heavy pruning.
 This will be a major pruning and in most cases should occur in the fall.
 The plant will need time to rebuild but it will look much better and be healthier for it.

-Horticulturist work and coduct research in the disciplines of gardening and landscaping, plant propagation and cultivation, crop prodcution, plant breeding and genetic engineering, plant biochemisty, and plant physiology.
+Horticulturist work and conduct research in the disciplines of gardening and landscaping, plant propagation and cultivation, crop production, plant breeding and genetic engineering, plant biochemistry, and plant physiology.
 In addition Horticulturists tend to be versed in all or many of the plant techniques that Arborists practice.
 The work of a Horticulturists involves fruits, berries, nuts, vegetables, flowers, trees, shrubs, and turf.
 Horticulturists work to create beautiful landscapes, improve crop yield, quality, nutritional value, and resistance to insects, disease, and environmental stresses.
-Horticulturists can work in industy, govenment, or educational institutions or private collections.
+Horticulturists can work in industry, government, or educational institutions or private collections.
 They can be cropping systems engineers, wholesale or retail business managers, garden center employees, greenhouse growers, propagators and tissue culture specialists (fruit, vegetables, ornamentals, and turf), crop inspectors, crop production advisers, extension specialists, plant breeders, research scientists, and of course, teachers.

 Arborists, or tree surgeons are professionals in the practice of arboriculture, which is the management an maintenance of ornamental or shade trees.
 Work can include tree surgery and also care of shrubs, vines, and other perennial woody plants.
 An arborist is distinct from a forester, or from a logger.
 Those professions may have much in common, but the scope of work is different.
 Arborists frequently focus on health and safety of individual trees, or wooded landscapes, rather than managing forests or harvesting wood.